-Those are memories they will remember forever, not the newest toy you brought home for them again from the store.
+Those are memories they will remember forever, not the newest toy you brought home for them.

 “Great Parenting Happens When You Start Controlling Yourself And Stop Controlling Your Child.”

-I need this reminded pretty often.
+I need this reminder pretty often.
 I catch myself getting so angry at my daughter when I cannot control her behavior or emotions.
-It often makes a frustrating situation much worse because of how I am responding.
+Often times it makes a frustrating situation much worse because of how I am responding.

-But sometimes it is just better to calmly talk about the situation, even if she cannot understand all the concepts yet.
+The right thing to do is to talk calmly about the situation, even if she cannot understand all the concepts yet.
 Demonstrating the right way to behave is much more effective than harsh words and punishment.

 “Remember You Are Not Managing An Inconvenience.
 You Are Raising A Human Being.”

 Sometimes I feel that parents are overwhelmed with the responsibilities life comes with that they view parenting as another chore that has to be done.
-I see this a lot when talking to other parents and just listening to the way they talk about their parenting role.
+I see this a lot when talking to other parents.
+You can sense their overwhelm just by listening to the way they talk about their parenting role.